-then the staff member must give a written report about the suspicion to the principal or to a director of the school's governing body immediately.
+then the staff member must give a written report about the suspicion to the Executive Principal or to a director of the school's governing body immediately.

-The school's principal or the director must immediately give a copy of the report to a police officer.
-If the first person who reasonably suspects likely sexual abuse is the school's principal, the principal must give a written report about the suspicion to a police officer immediately and must also give a copy of the report to a director of the school's governing body immediately.
+The school's Executive Principal or the director must immediately give a copy of the report to a police officer.
+If the first person who reasonably suspects likely sexual abuse is the school's Executive Principal, the Executive Principal must give a written report about the suspicion to a police officer immediately and must also give a copy of the report to a director of the school's governing body immediately.